Esri/spatial-framework-for-hadoop/sample-workflows/README.md

 ### Prerequisites

-* Access to a Hadoop cluster, or a local installation of Hadoop
+* Access to a Hadoop cluster, or a local distribution of Hadoop
 * A Git client that can pull from a GitHub repository
 * A Unix environment is **highly** recommended.
+* For the Hive sample, you will need a distribution of Hive 0.10 or greater

 ### Setting up the samples

 First, Pull the latest version of the samples from GitHub.
 An easy way to do this is to clone the base *hadoop-tools* repository if you haven't already done so.